-Cash and Cash Equivalents
+Cash, Cash Equivalents, and Investments

 Cash and cash equivalents include amounts in demand deposits and certificates of deposit, which have original maturity dates of six months or less.
+The District's investment balances consist of certificates of deposit with maturities greater than six months, and are carried at cost.